sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch9"></a>
 # 5.11 Model Performance with Cross-Validation (CV)
-In this section, I worked on cross validiation (CV).
+In this section, I worked on cross validation (CV).
 I leveraged the [sklearn cross_validate function](https://scikit-learn.org/stable/modules/cross_validation.html#multimetric-cross-validation).
 Some advantages of sklearn cross_validate function are:

 - It allows specifying multiple metrics for evaluation.
 - It returns a dict containing fit-times, score-times in addition to the test score.

- By using CV I was also autamatically able to split and score the model multiple times, to can get an idea of how well it will perform on unseen data.
+ By using CV I was also automatically able to split and score the model multiple times, to get an idea of how well it will perform on unseen data.

 <a id="ch10"></a>
 # 5.12 Tune Model with Hyper-Parameters